-Interferential current therapy is an effective therapy option used by many physiotherapy clinics to relieve pain and accelerate the self-healing process, getting your body back to a healthy, pain free state.
-The high frequency signals of an IFC penetrate through the skin into deeper lying muscle tissues.
+Interferential Current Therapy in Longmont is an effective therapy option used by many physiotherapy clinics to relieve pain and accelerate the self-healing process, getting your body back to a healthy, pain-free state.
+The high-frequency signals of an IFC penetrate through the skin into deeper lying muscle tissues.

 - Reduces or eliminates your pain safely.

 - Restores lost movement and improves restricted movements and coordination.

 - Stimulates the natural hormones which can help your body heal faster.

 - Considered by many experts as a highly effective form of treatment for chronic pain.

 Interferential Current stimulation is very useful in the treatment of circulatory and muscular disorders, stiffness of joints, edema, and inflammation.
 If you suffer from health problems such as cumulative trauma disorders, body pain, joint injuries, or are pre or post orthopedic surgery, interferential current therapy is an important option.